 Amount for 2018-19

 The full amount is £2,300 per child in care.
-In Suffolk £1,800 will be paid to schools in three termly allocations of £600.
+In Suffolk up to £600 will be paid termly to schools, linked to submission of a PEP for eligible pupils.
+Any remaining funding is managed directly by the Suffolk Virtual School Head to support children with greater levels of need or where interventions can be obtained more cost-effectively by commissioning in bulk.
 Read more details about the Pupil Premium Grant for Suffolk’s children in care, 2018-19

 How are payments made?

 The Suffolk Virtual School Head writes to relevant head teachers and designated teachers at the beginning of each term and reminds them to complete the online PEP before the end of term deadline as this is a requirement for the following term's PPG payment.

 The deadline for Summer Term 2018 PEPs for pupils in years R-10 to be completed and submitted on CLA tracker is Friday July 20 2018.

 Please note the deadline for Summer Term 2018 PEPs for Y11 pupils is Friday May 18 2018.